American Antislavery Writings

 “Antislavery writing was one of the most energetic, voluminous, and transformative traditions of literature in the history of American letters.”—James G. Basker, from the introduction

-E-book edition: American Antislavery Writings is available for the Kindle, Kobo, Nook, Google Books, iPad (through iTunes), and Sony Reader.
+E-book edition: American Antislavery Writings is available for the Kindle, Kobo, Nook, Google Books, and iBooks.